In this topic:

 TVWB has no vested interest in the charcoal product you use, Kingsford or otherwise.
 TVWB is not sponsored by or affiliated in any way with The Clorox Company or Kingsford Charcoal Briquets.
 I did not receive any financial compensation, nor did I receive any free product, in exchange for this article.

-In the spirit of full disclosure, I must report that I enjoyed eating 4 steak skewers, seasoned with salt, pepper, garlic powder, and onion powder, that Kelly grilled on a Weber kettle in the test lab.
+In the spirit of full disclosure, I must report that I enjoyed eating 4 steak skewers, seasoned with salt, pepper, granulated garlic powder, and onion powder, that Kelly grilled on a Weber kettle in the test lab.
 They were juicy and delicious.

 The Clorox Technical Center in Pleasanton, CA employs about 500 people involved with research, development, and testing of all Clorox products.
 These include such well-known products as Clorox bleach, Pine Sol, Tilex, Formula 409, Glad plastic bags and containers, Armor All protectants, STP oil additives, Fresh Step kitty litter, Brita water filtration, Hidden Ranch salad dressings, and most important to barbecue enthusiasts, KC Masterpiece barbecue sauce and Kingsford charcoal.